arquivo/Pwa-Assessments/README.md

+#PWA Assessments

-ode available in maven project [PWA assessments](https://github.com/arquivo/Pwa-Assessments).
+Code available in maven project [PWA assessments](https://github.com/arquivo/Pwa-Assessments).
 Project to evaluate the relevance of the results in the archive.
 The objective of the project is to create a platform to evaluate the ranking of [arquivo.pt](http://arquivo.pt), for this a web page, assessments, was created where the user evaluates the returned document for a given search.
 In order to assist the process, two web pages were created, consensus and review, the first to change some evaluation already done, the second to review the evaluations made.

 ##Web Pages